Molecular dynamics simulations reveal internal tension in native state collagen fibrils: Introduction

-The self-assembly of collagen fibrils, or fibrillogenesis, is a complex process, inspiring for biomimetism purposes \cite{shen_protein_2021}.
-Deficiencies in the self-assembly process, leading to altered 3D structure of collagen fibrils is at the origin of several pathologies.
+The self-assembly of collagen fibrils, or fibrillogenesis, is a complex process, inspiring for \reviewfirst{the design of biomimetic materials} \cite{shen_protein_2021}.
+Deficiencies in the self-assembly process, leading to altered 3D structure of collagen fibrils, are at the origin of several pathologies.
 Besides, in order to repair tissues or synthesise tissues in vitro it is necessary to control all the steps of the self-assembly process.
-In spite of great interest, the self-assembly process is still not entirely understood as many factors contribute: tropocollagen concentration, tropocollagen sequence (types of collagen involved), solvent composition (salt concentration, pH, proteoglycans concentration), osmotic pressure.
-Besides, fibrillogenesis may well be an out-of-equilibrium process \cite{bulavin_mechanism_2024}, therefore kinetics matter \cite{gisbert_high-speed_2021}.
+In spite of great interest, the self-assembly process is still not entirely understood as many factors contribute: tropocollagen concentration, tropocollagen sequence (types of collagen involved), solvent composition (salt concentration, pH, proteoglycans concentration), and osmotic pressure. \reviewfirst{The influence of electrostatics has recently been evidenced using high-speed atomic force microscopy \cite{garcia-sacristan_operando_2024}.} Besides, fibrillogenesis may well be an out-of-equilibrium process \cite{bulavin_mechanism_2024}, therefore kinetics matter \cite{gisbert_high-speed_2021}.
 The large number of parameters controlling fibrillogenesis gives rise to a myriad of packing configurations leading to varying structures and therefore fibril mechanical properties \cite{jansen_role_2018, revell_collagen_2021}.

 Another significant parameter of self-assembly is mechanical cues during self-assembly.
 The ability of cells, and in particular fibroblasts, to exert pulling forces has been shown to align fibrils \cite{canty_actin_2006}.
 Later, an in vitro study in absence of cells demonstrated that these pulling forces also align tropocollagen molecules to facilitate fibrillogenesis \cite{paten_flow-induced_2016}.
 Most recently, the capability of fibroblasts to exert pulling forces on tropocollagen has been observed in vitro \cite{silverman_tension_2024}.
 These studies confirm that fibrils are the result of an out-of-equilibrium self-assembly process, and are therefore expected to be out-of-equilibrium structures.
 As an illustration, residual strains estimated from variations of the D-spacing measured using X-ray diffraction have been documented in fibrils in the cartilage \cite{inamdar_secret_2017} and the bone-cartilage unit \cite{badar_nonlinear_2025}.
 This may suggest the occurrence of pulling forces and more largely mechanical cues during self-assembly may be the cause of residual strains or stresses in collagen fibrils that have yet to be documented and assessed.